Educational app for children Babaoo

 Some complementary health insurance plans or health insurers offer flat-rate reimbursements for psychological or neuropsychological consultations.
 Check with your insurer to see if you are eligible for reimbursement.

-The Centres Médico-Psychologiques offer free or reduced-rate consultations.
+In France, the Centres Médico-Psychologiques offer free or reduced-rate consultations.
 These centers are often attached to public hospitals and are accessible on medical referral.

 As they are not automatically reimbursed, access to a neuropsychologist comes at a price, and unfortunately not all families can benefit from them.
 Contact the organizations mentioned to find out more about possible reimbursement.